Governance Chain

 Spec — architecture approach, components, trade-offs, alternatives considered, references to ADRs and invariants.
 The engineering response to the PRD.

-data-model.md— entities, relationships, indexescontracts/api.md— endpoint definitions, request/response shapes, error codesmigrations.md— schema changes with up and down migrationstest-strategy.md— unit, integration, and edge case coveragecontracts/events.md— event schemas, producers, consumersconfig-spec.md— environment variables, feature flags
+data-model.mmd(SQL),data-model.schema.yaml(MongoDB), ordata-model.md(DynamoDB/KV) — entities, relationships, indexescontracts/api.yaml— OpenAPI 3.0 endpoint definitions, request/response shapes, error codesmigrations/— numbered SQL migration files with up/down/backfill/risk (SQL and mixed only)test-strategy.md— unit, integration, and edge case coveragecontracts/events.yaml— AsyncAPI 2.6 event schemas, producers, consumersfixtures.yaml— portable seed data for dev and testingconfig-spec.md— environment variables, feature flags

 Plan — phased execution with pre-flight specialist review.
 Each phase is reviewed by the domain agents before any code is written.